 - a) General Provisions - i Schedule 'E-2' identifies the Plan Area of the Northwest Smithville Secondary Plan.
 Policies applicable to each of the land uses identified on Schedule 'E-2' are contained within subsequent sections of this document.
-Land use boundaries shall only be considered flexible to the extent necessary to follow property boundaries.

-- ii Before any development takes place, before any land division is permitted, before any amendment to a zoning by-law is granted, or before any building permit is issued, it shall be established to the satisfaction of the Council and all other agencies and bodies having jurisdiction that: - (a) Soil and drainage conditions are suitable to permit the proper siting of buildings; - (b) Adequate water supply, sewage disposal, storm drainage, and other necessary engineering services are provided for the site, and that there is no danger of pollution; - (c) No traffic hazards will be created because of excess traffic generation or limited site lines on curves or grades, and that the land fronts on a public road which is of an acceptable standard of construction and is intended for that purpose; - (d) Adequate protection and preventive services for persons and property are available including health, fire and police, and that access to emergency services be assured through appropriate site or subdivision design; - (e) The privacy of residents of existing residential neighbourhoods shall not be unduly interfered with; - iii Land use conflicts at the urban/agricultural interface are to be minimized through the incorporation of appropriate buffering measures. - iv Natural vegetation will be maintained and the planting of indigenous trees and shrubs will be encouraged.
-In cases where it is necessary to remove vegetation for construction purposes, such plant material will be replaced with indigenous species, where appropriate. - The grading of development proposals should encourage wherever possible natural runoff and groundwater absorption to maintain the flow of natural water systems. - vi In recognition of the location of the Plan Area adjacent to a main railway line of the CP Rail System, appropriate safety measures such as setbacks, berms, noise walls, and security fencing shall be provided by the developer/developers of the Plan Area, to the satisfaction of the Township, in consultation with CP Rail System. - b) Residential hectare.
+Land use boundaries shall only be considered flexible to the extent necessary to follow property boundaries. - ii Before any development takes place, before any land division is permitted, before any amendment to a zoning by-law is granted, or before any building permit is issued, it shall be established to the satisfaction of the Council and all other agencies and bodies having jurisdiction that: - (a) Soil and drainage conditions are suitable to permit the proper siting of buildings; - (b) Adequate water supply, sewage disposal, storm drainage, and other necessary engineering services are provided for the site, and that there is no danger of pollution; - (c) No traffic hazards will be created because of excess traffic generation or limited site lines on curves or grades, and that the land fronts on a public road which is of an acceptable standard of construction and is intended for that purpose; - (d) Adequate protection and preventive services for persons and property are available including health, fire and police, and that access to emergency services be assured through appropriate site or subdivision design; - (e) The privacy of residents of existing residential neighbourhoods shall not be unduly interfered with; - iii Land use conflicts at the urban/agricultural interface are to be minimized through the incorporation of appropriate buffering measures. - iv Natural vegetation will be maintained and the planting of indigenous trees and shrubs will be encouraged.
+In cases where it is necessary to remove vegetation for construction purposes, such plant material will be replaced with indigenous species, where appropriate.

+- The grading of development proposals should encourage wherever possible natural runoff and groundwater absorption to maintain the flow of natural water systems. - vi In recognition of the location of the Plan Area adjacent to a main railway line of the CP Rail System, appropriate safety measures such as setbacks, berms, noise walls, and security fencing shall be provided by the developer/developers of the Plan Area, to the satisfaction of the Township, in consultation with CP Rail System. - b) Residential

+The predominant use of land shown as low density residential shall be for single and semi-detached dwellings at a maximum density of 15 units per hectare.
 Single detached dwellings shall have a minimum lot frontage of 15 to 18 metres.
 Twenty-five percent (25%) to thirty percent (30%) of each subdivision may be developed with lot frontages for single detached dwellings less than 15 metres.
 Accessory uses to a low density residential use may include home occupations, bed and breakfast, day care and group homes subject to the regulations of the Zoning By-law.